There’s a lot of conflicting information appearing on the internet regarding Airbnb cleaning at the moment.

 The Difference Between Disinfecting and Cleaning

 When it comes to controlling germ spread, it makes it easier to understand the difference between disinfecting and cleaning.
 Disinfection occurs when you use chemicals to kill germs (like spraying with a bleach solution).
 You can reduce the risk of infection by first cleaning, then disinfecting.
-Cleaning is an act of removing dirt, germs, and impurities (like when using a soapy sponge to wipe off a visibly dirty counter or stovetop).
+Cleaning is the act of removing dirt, germs, and impurities (like when using a soapy sponge to wipe off a visibly dirty counter or stovetop).

 Here are some recommendations to follow when you clean your space between the guests.
 If you work with a cleaning specialist, inform them to use this list as well.

 1. Wear disposable equipment while you clean.
-Personal protective equipment (PPE) such as gloves, face masks, and gowns or facial cloth could provide extra protection.
+Personal protective equipment (PPE) such as gloves, face masks, and gowns, or facial cloth could provide extra protection.
 After each cleaning, make sure to throw your gloves out and wash your hands properly right away.

 2. Ventilate the rooms before you clean up.
 Allow the air to circulate for at least 20 minutes.
 Keep all windows open during the whole cleaning process, if possible.